The Sydney Morning Herald: Editorial stance

 The contemporary editorial stance of The Sydney Morning Herald is generally centrist.
 It has been described as the most centrist of Australia's three major news publications (the others being The Australian and The Age).
 In 2004, the newspaper's editorial page stated: "market libertarianism and social liberalism" were the two "broad themes" that guided the Heralds editorial stance.
 During the 1999 referendum on whether Australia should become a republic, the Herald (like the other two major papers) strongly supported a Yes vote.
 It also endorsed the Yes vote for the 2023 Australian Indigenous Voice referendum.

 The Sydney Morning Herald did not endorse the Labor Party for federal office in the first six decades of Federation, always endorsing a conservative government.
-The newspaper has since endorsed Labor in seven federal elections: 1961 (Calwell), 1984 and 1987 (Hawke), 2007 (Rudd), 2010 (Gillard), 2019 (Shorten), and 2022 (Albanese).
+The newspaper has since endorsed Labor in seven federal elections: 1961 (Calwell), 1984 and 1987 (Hawke), 2007 (Rudd), 2010 (Gillard), 2019 (Shorten), 2022 (Albanese), and 2025 (Albanese).

 During the 2004 Australian federal election, the Herald did not endorse a party, but subsequently resumed its practice of making endorsements.
 After endorsing the Coalition at the 2013 and 2016 federal elections, the newspaper endorsed Bill Shorten's Labor Party in 2019, after Malcolm Turnbull was ousted as prime minister.

 At the state level, the Herald has consistently backed the Coalition; the only time since 1973 that it has endorsed a Labor government for New South Wales was Bob Carr's government in the 2003 election, though it declined to endorse either party three times during this period.

 The Herald endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election.

 The Herald endorsed the Liberal-National Coalition in the run-up for the 2023 New South Wales state election.

 In May 2023, the Herald opposed the extradition of former WikiLeaks editor Julian Assange to the United States, with the newspaper conducting a poll that found 79% oppose Assange's extradition to the United States.

+In 2024, the Herald supported the presidential candidacy of Kamala Harris during that year's presidential election in the United States.